chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/profiles/index.md

 When you install Chainguard Enforce, you have the option to specify a *profile* that will determine what permissions Chainguard Enforce has over your cluster.
 Currently, Enforce offers two specialized profiles: `enforcer` and `observer`.

 The `observer` profile has less expansive permissions, making it useful for running Enforce in a read-only mode.
-The `enforcer` profile, on the other hand, has broader permissions that enable you to benefit from all of Chainguard Enforce's features, including policy distribution and enforcement.
+The broader permissions of the `enforcer` profile enable you to benefit from all of Chainguard Enforce's features, including policy distribution and enforcement.

 This guide provides brief overviews of both the `observer` and `enforcer` profiles.
 It also outlines how to install Chainguard Enforce under each profile, as well as check what profile a given cluster is enrolled under.